Magnusmajo/holbertonschool-hbnb/README.md

 This setup will get the application up and running on your local machine.

 ## Core Business Logic Classes Implementation
+The Business Logic layer is responsible for the core functionalities of the application.
+It manages the data and the rules that govern the application's behavior.
+In this layer, we define various entities that represent the key components of the application.

 - **models/base_model.py**: Defines the base class for all models in the application.